 How to Get There: You'll find Kala Ghoda and the Jehangir Art Gallery wedged between Colaba and the Fort district of south Mumbai.
 It's less than a five-minute walk from Colaba Causeway.
 From Regal Circle head straight along M G Road (Mahatma Gandhi Road) past the Price of Wales Museum, which is opposite the Maharashtra Police Headquarters.
 The Jehangir Art Gallery and pavement gallery is on this road.Continue to 2 of 7 below.

 02 of 07

 If you've got a spare 10 minutes, this talented Kala Ghoda pavement artist will produce a very realistic pencil sketch of your portrait.

-The quoted price was 250 rupees, however it's possible to negotiate.
-I overhead one woman only paying 100 rupees for her picture.Continue to 3 of 7 below.
+The quoted price was 250 rupees, however, it's possible to negotiate.
+We overhead one woman only paying 100 rupees for her picture.Continue to 3 of 7 below.

 03 of 07

 These creative paintings are a unique way to remember your ride on India's infamous public transport.
 The artwork is done on tickets.
 The artist has used all kinds of tickets including Mumbai local train tickets.

 Each painting sells for 250 rupees.Continue to 4 of 7 below.

 04 of 07

 The delicate art of painting on dried Peepal leaves originated in Kerala, in south India.
 Greeting cards made out of painted Peepal leaves have become a popular Indian souvenir.
 All kinds of beautiful designs are available, including religious (Ganesh, Om, Buddha), birds, elephants, village scenes, and the Taj Mahal.